NRV27/gulp-angular-templates-lite/README.md

 function buildTemplates () {
     return gulp.src('client/app/**/*.html')
-        .pipe(htmlmin({}))  // Optional: miminize the HTML before converting to javascript .pipe(angularTemplatesLite()) // Convert each HTML file to a single line of javascript .pipe(concat('templates.js')) // Concatenate the lines of javascript to a single javascript file .pipe(angularTemplatesLite.wrap('myApp')) // Wrap the lines of template javascript using provided angular module name .pipe(gulp.dest('.tmp/')); // Output the templates.js the specified directory }
+        .pipe(htmlmin({}))  // Optional: miminize the HTML before converting to javascript .pipe(angularTemplates()) // Convert each HTML file to a single line of javascript .pipe(concat('templates.js')) // Concatenate the lines of javascript to a single javascript file .pipe(angularTemplates.wrap('myApp')) // Wrap the lines of template javascript using provided angular module name .pipe(gulp.dest('.tmp/')); // Output the templates.js the specified directory }
 ```